-Well, research has shown that while product/services quality is important to every buyer, customers need something more than a great product or services to stick to a brand.
+Well, research has shown that while product/service quality is important to every buyer, customers need something more than a great product to stick to a brand.

 - It’s All About Relationship